-Also, when possible, they get a treat of a cake or some sweets, usually on a Saturday.
+Also, when possible, they get a cake, or some sweets treat, usually on a Saturday.
 We decided to continue giving lunches out even if we gave vouchers or food to the families; we knew it would make the household’s food go further and help vulnerable families on low incomes.

 ‘Many people complain about being stuck at home because they are bored; however, it feels like we have been busier than ever for Martin and me.
 The desire for change drives me and has done so for the ten years we have run the Salford Food Parcels.
 The additional work is worth it when people know you can get emergency food parcels out to them, but heartbreaking because you can see tears in their eyes.

-But, it is not right in this day and age, that we have more families facing poverty, who are hungry, and need to rely on food banks to give them enough food to feed themselves over the week’.
+But, it is not right today that we have more families facing poverty, who are hungry, and need to rely on food banks to give them enough food to feed themselves over the week’.

 House Rental prices are rising, leaving no money left to live on.

 ‘I wish politicians would understand what it is like to be on the ground floor in this country.
-Maybe lower-skilled jobs that many people have, are; as a result, often much lower paid?
-Subsequently, they are less secure and, therefore, this low pay means they are susceptible to becoming vulnerable?
-Annoyingly, rents are rising, and greedy landlords appear to be making a killing while driving around in expensive cars while collecting the rents.
+Maybe lower-skilled jobs that many people have are, as a result, often much lower paid.
+Subsequently, they are less secure and therefore, this low pay means they are susceptible to becoming vulnerable.
+Annoyingly, rents are rising, and greedy landlords appear to be making a killing while driving around in expensive cars while collecting the rent.

-Sadly people are losing their jobs because of COVID or furloughed; the situation worsens.
+Sadly, people are losing their jobs because of COVID or being furloughed; the situation is worsening.
 My son pays £695 for a small flat; after rent, this leaves little money for heating and clothing.
 I doubt it will not get any better for quite a while.

 The Red Cross Asylum-seeking families are in a desperate situation.

-‘The British Red Cross’s asylum-seeking families who use Salford Food Parcels are in many ways in a much worse situation.
-Many of them have permission to stay by the Government refused; therefore, they cannot work.
-I know many of these people would work if they could; they are proud people!
+‘The British Red Cross’s asylum-seeking families who use Salford Food Parcels are in a much worse situation.
+Many of them have permission to stay in the UK, but the Government refuses; therefore, they cannot work.
+I know many of these people would work if they could; they are proud!
 Without food, warmth, and healthcare, these people and their families are homeless unless a friend takes them in.
-If not, they live on the streets or hostels if they are allowed in.
+If not, they live on the streets or in hostels if they are allowed in.
 If they are not allowed in, they are in a desperate situation and vulnerable, especially in the middle of a pandemic.
-It is wrong’.
+It is wrong.

 ‘We live in a supposed first-world country; what are we doing for those less privileged than ourselves?
-If I sound angry, I am; but this is a battle too big for me, but we can make a difference together as an older woman.‘
+If I sound angry, I am; but this is a battle too big for me, but we can make a difference together as older women.‘

-Verve writes ads and articles free of charge to support all Not for Profit Charities to ensure that everyone can use their services when they need to.
+Verve writes ads and articles free of charge to support all Not for Profit Charities to ensure everyone can use their services when needed.
 They are not large charities with massive donations and subscribers, but they are large in heart, which is why I support them.
-These ads are my way of giving back and keeping advertising costs down; after all, if charities have to keep paying out for advertising, how can they keep doing what they do?
+These ads are my way of giving back and keeping advertising costs down; if charities have to keep paying out for advertising, how can they keep doing what they do?

 Salford Food Parcels is a not-for-profit charity that relies on donations and funding to help vulnerable families.
-If you would like to donate or support them, you can contact Yvonne Simms direct on mobile at 07815 089568 or email firstname.lastname@example.org.
+If you want to donate or support them, you can contact Yvonne Simms directly on mobile at 07815 089568 or email firstname.lastname@example.org.
 Furthermore, if you need emergency food, please complete the form below, and we will get straight back to you.